AntennaPod/AntennaPod/README.md

 ### Building with ant

 ActionBarSherlock and ViewPagerIndicator have to be added as library projects.
-Flattr4j and ApacheCommons Lang are jar-libraries and have to be copied into the libs folder in the root directory.
+Flattr4j, Apache Commons Lang and Apache Commons IO are jar-libraries and have to be copied into the libs folder in the root directory.

 ### Building with maven